 "Citizen Science" is scientific research conducted in whole, or in part, by amateur or nonprofessional scientists, or retired water resources professionals, engineers, and interested professionals, often by crowdsourcing and crowdfunding.
-Formally, citizen science has been defined as "the systematic collection and analysis of data; development of technology; testing of natural phenomena; and the dissemination of these activities by researchers on primarily a vocational basis".
+Citizen science is formally defined as "the systematic collection and analysis of data; development of technology; testing of natural phenomena; and the dissemination of these activities by researchers on primarily a vocational basis".
 Citizen science is sometimes also called "public participation in scientific research" [Graham & Taylor, 2018].

 As a concept, "citizen science" is growing in popularity and interest in many scientific and social circles.
-Various water resource monitoring tools exist (TABLE 25), which can also improve catchment eutrophication management, particularly with respect to the ability of citizens to improve their understanding, both from the bottom-up (citizens' understanding of catchment eutrophication issues and societies impacts on the trophic status of water resources), but also from the top-down (authorities' understanding where there are major eutrophication issues and problems).
+Various water resource monitoring tools exist (TABLE 27), which can also contribute to catchment eutrophication management, particularly with respect to the ability of citizens to improve their understanding both from the bottom-up (citizens' understanding of catchment eutrophication issues and societies impacts on the trophic status of water resources), but also from the top-down (authorities' understanding where there are major eutrophication issues and problems).

-TABLE 25: The Water Research Commission citizen science toolkit [Graham & Taylor, 2018].
-AVAILABLE TOOLS SUITABILITY TO MONITOR ASPECTS OF EUTROPHICATION Aquatic biomonitoring tool (miniSASS) A low technology, scientifically reliable and inexpensive participatory tool which can be used by anyone to monitor the health of a river.
+TA TABLE 27: The Water Research Commission citizen science toolkit [Graham & Taylor, 2018].
+AVAILABLE TOOLS SUITABILITY TO MONITOR ASPECTS OF EUTROPHICATION 1.
+Aquatic biomonitoring tool (miniSASS) A low technology, scientifically reliable and inexpensive participatory tool which can be used by anyone to monitor the health of a river.
 2. The Riparian Health Audit; The Riparian Health Audit is based on the scientific "Index for Habitat Integrity" (IHI) method.
-Users assess a riparian reach by determining its natural condition, identifying the extent of impacts in the reach and then rating the principle impacts, if any, that alter the ecological health of the riparian reach being assessed.
-3. The Water Clarity Tube; Suspended solids affects water clarity and comprises several types of material, including soil particles, planktonic[98] organisms and organic matter.
+Users assess a riparian reach by determining its natural condition, identifying the extent of impacts in the reach and then rating the principal impacts, if any, that alter the ecological health of the riparian reach being assessed.
+3. The Water Clarity Tube; Suspended solids affect water clarity and comprises several types of material, including soil particles, planktonic ^[111] organisms and organic matter.
 4. The Transparent Velocity Head Rod; A very simple tool to measure the velocity and discharge of a stream or river.
 5. The Wetland assessment tool; A method for assessing wetland ecological condition based on land-cover type.
 6. The Estuary tool; Assists with the monitoring and management of an estuary on a routine and structured basis.

-AVAILABLE TOOLS SUITABILITY TO MONITOR ASPECTS OF EUTROPHICATION 7.
-The Spring tool; The Spring Health Index tool leads the citizen scientists through a number of steps to determine the current ecological condition of springs, starting with determining the location and type of such springs, investigating the surrounding land cover and use and the geomorphology of the area.
+7. The Spring tool; The Spring Health Index tool leads the citizen scientists through several steps to determine the current ecological condition of springs, starting with determining the location and type of such springs, investigating the surrounding land cover and use and the geomorphology of the area.
 The ecological condition is calculated as the percentage of change that has occurred to the spring system, compared to its natural (original) condition, giving a description of the current conditions of the spring.
 8. Rain Gauge; Capturing of rainfall data.
 9. Weather monitoring tools; and Capturing wind speed and direction, as well as temperature.